Non-intrusive implementation of a wide variety of Multiscale Finite Element Methods: Non-intrusive MsFEM for the general framework

 \end{lemma}

 Note that step~\ref{proc:noni-rhs} of the summary at the beginning of this section is irrelevant for the PG-MsFEM.
 The computation of the right-hand side in~\eqref{eq:gen-MsFEM-OS-testP1} is clearly part of any standard FEM software.
+We refer to Rem.~\ref{rem:postprocessing-compute} and~\ref{rem:postprocessing-vis} for some additional comments on the post-processing step.

 The computational approach described by Lemma~\ref{lem:gen-MsFEM-PG-eff} naturally fits within the non-intrusive workflow of Algorithm~\ref{alg:msfem-diff-noni}.
 The numerical correctors on line~\ref{alg:msfem-diff-noni-offl-corr} are, of course, replaced by those of Def.~\ref{def:corr-dofe} or Def.~\ref{def:corr-dofc}.
-Line~\ref{alg:msfem-diff-noni-offl-tensors} is replaced by the computation of all effective quantities in~\eqref{eq:gen-MsFEM-eff-coef}.
+Line~\ref{alg:msfem-diff-noni-offl-tensors} is replaced by the computation of all effective quantities in~\eqref{eq:gen-MsFEM-eff-coef}, where~$\VVK{\alpha}$ is related to the numerical correctors by~\eqref{eq:VVK-def}.
 The online phase in line~\ref{alg:msfem-diff-noni-onl} amounts to solving the $\Pone$ problem~\eqref{eq:gen-FEM-effective}, where all integrations to construct the matrix of the linear system are to be performed by evaluation at the centroid.
 (This is not the case for the construction of the right-hand side, however.)
-Finally, in the post-processing phase we construct~$u^\varepsilon_H$ from~$u_H$ by virtue of~\eqref{eq:gen-MsFEM-post}.
+Finally, in the post-processing phase, we construct~$u^\varepsilon_H$ from~$u_H$ by virtue of~\eqref{eq:gen-MsFEM-post}.

 Next we generalize the above expansions to design a non-intrusive approximation of the G-MsFEM.